Exchange graphs and Ext quivers: Exchange graphs

+The relationship of simple tilting (Definition~\ref{def:simpletilt}) gives a natural graph structure on the collection of all hearts in a triangulated category.
+We use this and the partial order \eqref{def:ineq} to define the main objects of study of the paper.

-\begin{definition} Define the \emph{exchange graph} $\EG(\D)$ of a triangulated category $\D$ to be the oriented graph whose vertices are all hearts in $\D$ and whose edges correspond to simple forward tiltings between them.
-For any heart $\h_0$ in $\D$ and any $N\geq 2$, define the \emph{exchange graph with base} $\h_0$ to be the full subgraph of $\EG(\D)$ given by
+\begin{definition} The \emph{total exchange graph} $\EG(\D)$ of a triangulated category $\D$ is the oriented graph whose vertices are all hearts in $\D$ and whose edges correspond to simple forward tiltings between them.
+When $\D$ has a canonical heart $\h_{\D}$, the \emph{principal component} $\EGp(\D)$ is the connected component of $\EG(\D)$ that contains $\h_{\D}$.
+It contains precisely those hearts `reachable' by tilting from $\h_{\D}$.